 Phthalate Free — Phthalates are chemical plasticizers added to plastics to soften them; though they are found in a variety of personal-care products, such as lotions, soaps, and shampoos, the safety of phthalates have been questioned.
 Brandless has banned the use of ingredients containing phthalates in our personal care line, making them phthalate-free.

 Protein-first — Protein-first means that protein is listed as the first ingredient in the ingredient list, and each treat is developed with the protein as the most predominant ingredient in the recipe.
 Brandless pet treats are protein-first.

 Septic Safe — Product that breaks up easily and rapidly in water and will not cause a blockage in septic lines.
 A septic system is a highly efficient, self-contained, underground wastewater treatment system.

-SLS (Sodium Laurel Sulfate) — SLS is a chemical commonly used in skin and body care products that has known adverse effect on some skins and on environment.
+SLS (Sodium Lauryl Sulfate) — SLS is a chemical commonly used in skin and body care products that has known adverse effect on some skins and on environment.
 SLS is among the over 400 potentially questionable Brandless has banned from its beauty products.

 Sustainable — Any kind of process that doesn’t harm or deplete natural resources for future generations and meets the needs of the present without compromising the ability of future generations to meet their own needs.

 TDPA™ — Totally Degradable Plastic Additives (TDPA™) are designed to control and manage the lifetime of plastic products.
 This technology enables plastic products to break down much faster than traditional plastics.

 Tree Free — Tree free paper products are a more eco-friendly alternative to paper products made from wood pulp.
 They are made from “rapidly renewable” plants that grow more quickly than trees, such as sugarcane and bamboo.